j4ceee/KingdomUnlocked/README.md

 </p>
 <br>

 _Note: All features listed here exist in the latest mod version.
-Some features may be missing when using previous mod versions._
+Some features may be missing when using previous mod versions.
+You can download the latest version [here](https://github.com/j4ceee/KingdomUnlocked/releases/latest)._

 ### Debug Interactions
 ...for Sims from the Wii game: